lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 	-> this folder will contain the model ouptut text files and figures

 ***
-PROCEDURE
+PROCEDURE:

-1. run script A_INPUT_TIE.m: -> all manual inputs and the input data are defined, loaded and the top and base traces are extracted
+1. run script A_INPUT_TIE.m: -> define pathes to input data and output folder, all manual inputs and the input data are defined, loaded and the top and base traces are extracted

 2. run script B_ORIENTATION_THICKNESS_EXTRACTION.m:
 -> the orientation and thickness data are extracted and stored with associated reliability indicators